How do you find the right balance in giving your child the freedom to explore, yet ensure they stay safe while doing so?

 Infants and toddlers learn through meaningful relational interactions.
 Once born, babies make crucial neural connections in their brains through their daily experiences, to learn and develop their understanding of what is around them.
 Every experience, whether it is playing peek-a-boo with a parent, or being fed a new fruit, excites the neurons or brain cells.
 Recurring experiences will develop a “neural synapse highway” which helps infants comprehend the world a little better.

-Exploratory play allows infants to learn about things which interest them, in a purposefully created environment.
+Exploratory play allows infants to learn about things that interest them, in a purposefully created environment.
 The intention is to create a curiosity in the infants to reach out and discover new information while ‘investigating’ their surroundings.
 Exploring their physical environment comprises a great deal of learning for mobile infants and toddlers.
 For example, a 7-month-old baby is placed on a mat with a shiny reflective bowl and a soft velvet cloth near him.

 As he reaches out to the bowl with his fingertips, he will soon realise that it moves away easily.
 Conversely, the experience when he reaches for the velvet cloth will be quite different and provides a new experience for the infant.